-Other procedures can be applied regardless of the thresholds, for instance negotiated procedures on the basis of a single tender - as long as the relevant conditions are met (see points 2.4.5., 2.4.6., 2.4.7. and 2.4.8.).
+Other procedures can be applied regardless of the thresholds, for instance negotiated procedures on the basis of a single tender - as long as the relevant conditions are met (see Sections 2.6.5., 2.6.6., 2.6.7. and 2.6.8.).

-SERVICE CONTRAC TS ≥- International restricted tender procedure < EUR 300 000 but > EUR 20 000 - Framework contract BENEF 2013 or - Competitive negotiated procedure ≤ EUR 20 000 - Single tender A payment may be made against invoice without SUPPLY CONTRAC TS ≥ EUR 300 000 - International open tender procedure < EUR 300 000 but ≥ EUR 100 000 - Local open tender procedure <eur 000="" 100="" but=""> EUR 20 000 - Competitive negotiated procedure</eur> prior acceptance of a tender if the expenditure is ≤ EUR 2 500 WORKS CONTRAC TS ≥ EUR 5 000 000 - International open tender procedure or - International restricted tender procedure < EUR 5 000 000 but ≥ EUR 300 000 - Local open tender procedure < EUR 300 000 but > EUR 20 000 - Competitive negotiated procedure
+SERVICE CONTRAC TS ≥ EUR 300 000 - International restricted or open tender procedure < EUR 999 999 - Framework contract SIEA 2018 Or < EUR 300 000 - Framework contracts (SIEA 2018, Audit, Commission,) - Simplified procedure ≤ EUR 20 000 - Single tender A payment may be made against invoice without prior acceptance SUPPLY CONTRAC TS ≥ EUR 300 000 - International restricted or open tender procedure < EUR 300 000 but ≥ EUR 100 000 - Local open tender procedure <eur 000="" 100="" but=""> EUR 20 000 - Simplified procedure</eur> of a tender if the expenditure is ≤ EUR 2 500 WORKS CONTRAC TS ≥ EUR 5 000 000 - International open tender procedure or - International restricted tender procedure < EUR 5 000 000 but ≥ EUR 300 000 - Local open tender procedure < EUR 300 000 but > EUR 20 000 - Simplified procedure

-2.4.2.
+2.6.2.
 Open procedure

-In 'open' calls for tender (international or local), all economic operators may submit a tender.
-The contract is given maximum publicity by publishing a notice in the Official Journal of the European Union (S series) (for international open procedure only), the official journals of all the ACP States (for EDF programmes), on the EuropeAid website, and in any other appropriate media.
+In 'open' calls for tenders (international or local), all economic operators may submit a tender.
+The contract is given maximum publicity by publishing a notice in the official journal of the European Union (S series) (for international open procedure only), the official journal of the partner country, the website of DG International Cooperation and Development, and in any other appropriate media.
+Local calls for tender must be published in the official journal of the partner country or any other equivalent media and the contract notice must be published on the website of DG International Cooperation and Development.

 See guidelines for publication (Annex A11e).

 Any natural or legal person wishing to tender may ask to receive the tender dossier (which may have to be paid for), in accordance with the procedures specified in the contract notice.
-The tenders are examined, the eligibility and the financial, economic, technical and professional capacity of the tenderers are checked to arrive at a selection, the tenders are compared and the contract is awarded (see point 2.4.11.).
+The tenders are examined, the eligibility and the financial, economic, technical and professional capacity of the tenderers are checked to arrive at a selection, the tenders are compared and the contract is awarded (see Section 2.6.11. and 2.6.11.4).
 No negotiation is allowed.

-2.4.3.
+2.6.3.
 Restricted procedure

-In 'restricted' calls for tender, all economic operators may ask to submit a tender but only those who satisfy the selection criteria may be invited to do so.
+In 'restricted' calls for tenders, all economic operators may ask to submit a tender but only those who satisfy the selection criteria may be invited to do so.

 The selection criteria and the tasks to be undertaken are described in the published contract notice.
 A 'long list' of all the candidates replying to the notice is cut down to a shortlist of the best qualified, on the basis of their replies.
-At the shortlisting stage, before the list is approved by the evaluation committee, the contracting authority checks that none of the candidates or their partners is in exclusion situation in the Early Detection and Exclusion System.
+At the shortlisting stage, before the list is approved by the evaluation committee, the contracting authority checks that none of the candidates or their partners is in exclusion situation in the Early Detection and Exclusion System (see Section 2.6.11.).

-The contract is given maximum publicity by publishing a notice in the Official Journal of the European Union (S series), in the official journals of all the ACP States (for EDF programmes), on the EuropeAid website, and in any other appropriate media.
+The contract is given maximum publicity by publishing a notice in the official journal of the European Union (S series), in the official journal of the partner country, on the website of DG International Cooperation and Development, and in any other appropriate media.